Yanu-desu/Torn-War-Call/README.md

 - The panel only shows up on faction pages — it gets out of your way everywhere else on Torn.

+## What it deliberately does NOT do
+* No auto-attacking.
+No auto-anything on Torn's side.
+This only reads data and posts to Discord.
+Wire up attack automation and you're gambling with a ban — not my problem to solve, and you shouldn't want it solved.

 ## Backing up your settings

 Settings → **Export Config** downloads a JSON file with everything (API